timveil-overops/oo-docker-demos/hybrid/README.md

 # Instructions
 The hybrid demo includes a docker image for a remote collector, a java agent and the storage server.
 To begin, you must first update the value for `SECRET_KEY` in `.env` then run the following commands.
 Your Secret Key must correspond to a Service ID that has Hybrid Storage enabled.
 This must be preformed by OverOps.

 This compose file also uses a volume mount for the storage server so that data and logs can be stored outside the container.
-Currently update the following line with the correct path for your machine.
+Update the following line with the correct path for your machine.

 ```
     volumes: